RichardLitt/knowledge/words.md

 minuscule, adj.
-Not miniscule. early 18th century: from French, from Latin minuscula (littera) ‘somewhat smaller (letter)’. inanition, n. exhaustion caused by lack of nourishmen mbira, n. (especially in southern Africa) another term for thumb piano.
+Not miniscule. early 18th century: from French, from Latin minuscula (littera) ‘somewhat smaller (letter)’. inanition, n. exhaustion caused by lack of nourishmen mbira, n. (especially in southern Africa) another term for thumb piano. cardiac glycosides, n. toxins aposematic, adj. showing colors that signal toxicity or veer predators away.
+From apo + sematic. monoceious, adj. flowers on an individual tree are all the same sex dioecious, adj. flowers on an individual tree of either sex dirndl, n. a woman's dress in the style of Alpine peasant costume, with a full skirt and a close-fitting bodice. reinanken, n. whitefish (German)
+Saibling, n.
+A European mountain trout ({Salvelinus alpinus}); -- called also {Bavarian charr}. corm, n. a short, vertical, swollen underground plant stem that serves as a storage organ that some plants use to survive winter or other adverse conditions such as summer drought and heat perennation, n. the ability of organisms, particularly plants, to survive from one germinating season to another, especially under unfavourable conditions such as drought or winter. sarus cranes, n. a bird hydrophytes, n. nypmhiodies jamun tree nudos, n. knot (a looping piece of a long, flexible material) knot (nautical unit of speed) Oriente, n. a region of eastern Ecuador, comprising the eastern slopes of the Ecuadorian Andes and the lowland areas of rainforest in the Amazon basin. hazelbert, n. a cross between a hazelnut and a filbert tree.
+Cantastoria, n. singer-teller